 - Help orient new analysts and contract analysts to the assessment process.

-- Help advise interns on special projects related to the position essential functions.
+- Help advise interns on special projects related to the position’s essential functions.

 - Contribute to the overall strategic direction of the organization.

-- Excellent qualitative and quantitative research skills and experience, as well as the ability to organize and communicate research findings
+- Excellent quantitative analysis and qualitative research skills and experience, as well as the ability to organize and communicate research findings

 - Excellent written and verbal communication skills and ability to explain complex concepts in a straightforward manner